Health

 Permit Types

-• New System: Required for all new construction and new systems installed to serve secondary dwellings, shops, garages, barns, etc., where a sewer connection from a municipality or sewer district is not available within 400 feet.
+• New System: Needed for new construction or new systems serving extra buildings like guest houses, garages, or barns, if a sewer connection isn't available within 400 feet.

-• Major Repair: Required for any repair that includes replacement, expansion, or alteration to the soil treatment area.
+• Major Repair: Needed for repairs that involve replacing, expanding, or changing the soil treatment area.

-• Minor Repair: Required for replacement of a septic tank.
+• Minor Repair: Needed if you're replacing a septic tank.

-• Site Evaluation: Required only if test pits must be inspected before a person applies for a permit.
+• Site Evaluation: Needed only if test pits must be checked before applying for a permit.

 Application Process

-1. A soils test must be completed on the property before applying for the OWTS permit.
-The soils test will consist of either:
+1. You need a soil test on your property before applying for an OWTS permit.
+The soil test will include one of the following:

 1. Percolation testing for leakages and two soil test pits, or

-2. Two soil test pits dug in the area of the proposed soil treatment area.
+2. Two soil test pits must be dug in the area of the proposed soil treatment area.

 2. Fill out an OWTS Permit Application.
 You must include a copy of the following: